Skip to content

 Gigagas

-What is Gigagas?
+What is Gas per Second?

 These actions are called EVM opcodes, and each carries with them a particular cost to the network, be it the cost of storage on the network of validators or the cost of the entire Ethereum network computing that one random number computation that deemed you a lottery winner.
 To appropriately charge for this cost, every EVM opcode has a gas cost.
 Gas, like fuel for your car — yes.
 Consider gas to be a measure of transaction complexity.
 Here are some real examples of the total gas cost of common transactions.